withastro/compiler/SYNTAX_SPEC.md

 Everything after the closing `---`, or the entire file when there is no component script.

-The template mostly follows the [JSX spec](https://facebook.github.io/jsx/), with the differences and additions outlined below.
+The template mostly follows the [JSX specification](https://facebook.github.io/jsx/), with the differences and additions outlined in §3.1.

 ### 3.1 Differences from JSX